slgrobotics/create_robot/README.md

 Analog gyro signal, as read by Create 1, is expected to be 512 when robot is stationary.
 If it differs (say, 202 when robot doesn't move) - *gyro_offset* compensates for that (say, 512-202=310).
 Adjust it till wheel joints do not move.

 The turn rate scale, as reported by gyro, usually needs adjustment.
 You need to drive the robot forward a couple meters and watch odom point in Rviz to stay at the launch point.
 Then turn the robot (using teleop) and watch the odom point move.
 Adjust the *gyro_scale* for minimal odom displacement during rotations.

+Adjust the *distance_scale* to compensate for systematic error if your robot reports wrong distance on a straight run.

 Once the parameters are adjusted, robot will be able to map the area, and odom point will not move drastically when the robot drives and turns in any direction.

+Odometry calculations: see ~/robot_ws/src/libcreate/src/create.cpp : 135

 #### ------------------ end of slgrobotics note --------------------------